prerit1998jain/Machine-Learning-Interview-Question-Answers/Model and Feature Selection.md

         c) ANOVA: Analysis of Variance.
         d) Chi-Square Test.

 QUESTION: WHAT IS MUTUAL INFORMATION AND KL DIVERGENCE?
+INTUTITVELY DESCRIBE KL DIVERGENCE.
 ANSWER:

         a) Mutual Information: The mutual information between two random variables is a measure of the mutual dependence between the two variables.
 More specifically, it quantifies the "amount of information" obtained about one random variable observing the other.
-        b) KL-divergence:
+        b) KL-divergence: KL divergence is a measure of how one probability distribution is different from the second.
+In a simple case a Kullback-Leibler divergence of 0 indicates that two distribution in quiestion are identical, while KL divergence of 1 indicates that two distribution are totally independent of each other.

 To understand better: https://en.wikipedia.org/wiki/Mutual_information